mustberuss/patentsview/api-changes-2021.md

     Note that there are new, get-only convience endpoints that take a url parameter.
 The r package can ignore these and just use the ones that do posts and gets using q,f,s and o parameters.

 3. Throttling will be imposed.
 An http status of 429 "Too many requests" will be returned if more than 45 requests are received per minute.
 The Retry-After header will specify the number of seconds to wait before sending the next request.
-Changes in search-pv.R sleep Retry-After seconds then retries the query to hide tvhis change from package users.
+Changes in search-pv.R sleep Retry-After seconds then retries the query to hide this change from package users.
 4. The subdomain domain and pattern of the endpoints are changing.
 Corresponding changes made in search-pv.R existing
  &emsp; https://api.patentsview.org/cpc_subsections/query?q=